microsoft/vscode-docs/docs/extensions/example-language-server.md

 * _Find References_: finds all project-wide references for a symbol selected in a text document.
 * _List Document Symbols_: lists all symbols defined in a text document.
 * _List Workspace Symbols_: lists all project-wide symbols.
-* _Code Actions_: compute commands to run (typicall beautify/refactor) for a given text document and range.
+* _Code Actions_: compute commands to run (typically beautify/refactor) for a given text document and range.
 * _CodeLens_: compute CodeLens statistics for a given text document.
 * _Document Formatting_: this includes formatting of whole documents, document ranges and formatting on type.
 * _Rename_: project-wide rename of a symbol.